 It’s a place where people come together.
 It’s a country of support.
-We’re peace keepers and we’re world leaders.
-We’re inclusive, understanding and welcoming – unless it’s the hockey gold medal game in the Olympics.
+We’re peacekeepers and we’re world leaders.
+What does being Canadian mean?
+It means being inclusive, understanding and welcoming… unless it’s the hockey gold medal game in the Olympics.
 Then we know we’re not perfect (among other times), and when we aren’t we apologize for it.
 We try to right our wrongs.
 We try to make the world a better place.
-Canada have a vast array of culture from the Atlantic to the Pacific to the Arctic Oceans, and even more land in between.
+Canada have a vast array of culture from the Atlantic to the Pacific to the Arctic Oceans and even more land in between.
 We’re protectors of not just people but nature.
 It’s a land of forests, flatlands, mountains, waterfalls, and more.
 Canada is a treasure trove of adventure, just check out my Canada 150 list!
 And above all, Canada is my home and native land.
 I’m proud to wear the maple leaf – a symbol of the true north strong and free.

 Last but not least… what does Canada mean to you?

 What does the land of the maple leaf make you think of?
 What has been your experience when visiting?
 If you were born here, what does being a Canadian mean to you?
 I’d love to hear in the comments below!